 7 Best Way To Avoid Overloading Your Boat

-1 ) Follow The Capacity Plate
+1 ) Follow The Capacity Plate To Avoid Overloading

 Almost all major boats have this instruction plate called capacity plate placed at the helm or at the boat stern.
 This metal plate generally indicate critical boat parameters like; maximum speed, maximum capacity, engine horsepower, passenger capacity and other technical details such as model number, batch and serial no etc.

-The U.S coast guard makes it mandatory for boat manufacturer to install such capacity plate at the helm; for all boats less than 20 feet long.
-Failing to follow these limitation not just makes your boat unstable and difficult to control but also in violation of federal laws in many of the U.S states.
+The U.S coast guard makes it mandatory for a boat manufacturer to install such capacity plate at the helm; for all boats less than 20 feet long.
+Failing to follow these limitations not just makes your boat unstable and difficult to control but also in violation of federal laws in many of the U.S states.

 Before any boat trip make sure you know and follow the maximum passenger and weight limit specified on your capacity plate.
 Be aware the total weight capacity of a boat is irrespective of total passenger it can carry and weight of its machinery.
-So under no circumstance exceed any of the limit; passenger or weight to avoid overloading your boat.
+So under no circumstance exceed any of the limits; passenger or weight to avoid overloading your boat.

 2 ) Check Your Boat Manual